rauminoodles/rauminoodles.github.io/README.md

 # Left

-Hello this is Peter and I'm stealing this.

 Left is a clean, whitespace-happy layout for [Jekyll](https://github.com/mojombo/jekyll).

 This is designed to be an easy layout to modify for your own blog.
 It was